A community of women created to unweave our ‘good girl’ narratives and unconscious religious myths to breathe freedom into your wild heart.

 RECLAIMING EVE is a 4 week dive into how religious oppression and assumptions like the above is affecting a majority of women without us even knowing it.
-We will begin the unpacking process of these expectations to get to your desires, allowing for a much deeper freedom.
+We will begin the unpacking process of these expectations to get to your desires, within a secure attachment framework, allowing for a much deeper freedom.

 Religion has had an immeasurable influence on the society we live in.
 It was foundational to the culture we are currently engaged with everyday, although we consider ourselves to be a secular nation.
 As with any foundational structure, part of the power lays in the internalisation of the myths, stories and beliefs in as many people as possible.
 Once we have internalised these voices, narratives and myths, we begin to create cages for ourselves, and some of our most powerful cages have come from the power of religion woven through our culture and society, just like many other countries across the world.
 Men and women alike are controlled by an idea that desire is sinful, leading you to eternal suffering.

 Reclaiming Eve weaves a different story.
 During our time together, you will be invited to unpack the religious overflow of assumption being played out by your subconscious in your life.
 This community will be a safe place to explore some of the reasons we have been taught to ignore desire and even fear it.